 Though I consider myself an atheist, I get a little tired of the atheist contempt heaped on Christianity.
-There’s certainly no shortage of fundamentalist nutbags or clips of Pat Robertson spewing nonsense on which to pile scorn and ridicule.
+There’s certainly no shortage of fundamentalist nutbags or nonsensical clips of Pat Robertson on which to pile scorn and ridicule.
 Hating on Christians and Christianity has become a bit of a tired cliché among atheists and progressives alike.
 It’s especially galling when atheists will champion Christian values when they’re being upheld by a Democrat politician.
 Christian values become instantly legitimate when a Christian religious leader validates their bias towards the moral righteousness of a particular policy agenda.
 On the other hand, Islam is rightfully receiving a vigorous critique from some corners of the atheist community on the grounds that it is barbaric, backwards and counter to basic liberal principles.
 Each of these phenomena raises an important point often derided and dismissed by atheists: the importance of moral realism.

 How can you claim moral retrogression in human behavior or in any ideology if you don’t claim that there is objective moral truth in the first place?
 Indeed, how can one formulate any theory of ethics, justice, or rights without some basic, universal, objective standard upon which to judge right and wrong?